oscarvargash/biol_550_2022/week_09/README.md

-# Week eight: building trees MrBayes
+# Week nine: creating scripts; calibrating a phylogeny

 > Add the yellow flag to the right corner of your screen ![](img/yellow.jpeg)